 Josh Urban Davis is an american designer and engineer from Texas.
-His research incorporates machine learning algorithms into multimodal systems to solve a wide range of problems in the field of human-computer interaction (HCI), Graphics, and uniquitous computing.
+His research incorporates machine learning and computer vision algorithms into multimodal systems to solve a wide range of problems in the field of human-computer interaction, graphics, and ubiquitous computing.
 Recent projects have focused on generative design, novel creativity and communication support tools, as well as inclusive technologies.
 His research publications have won several best paper (C&C, ASSETS) and honorable mention awards (CHI), as well as awards from the Neukom Institute for outstanding research.

 Josh Urban Davis , Hongwei Wang, Parmit K. Chilana, Xing-Dong Yang